 Also in the field of industrial disease, James was instructed as junior by the Department of Business, Energy and Industrial Strategy (as successor to the liabilities of the National Coal Board) in the British Coal Coke Oven Workers Litigation under a GLO, which reached trial in the summer of 2018.
 He is still instructed by DBEIS in individual legacy cases in connection with the British Coal Respiratory Disease Litigation.

-James was instructed by Smith & Nephew, the medical equipment manufacturers, in the early stages of the recent metal-on-metal hip replacement litigation.
-He has also acted, both led and as sole counsel, on a range of inquests and/or disputes over allegedly defective goods including domestic appliances, fertilizers, perfume, cement products, cars, children’s cribs and vehicle components.
+James has also acted, both led and as sole counsel, on a range of inquests and/or disputes over allegedly defective goods including domestic appliances, fertilizers, perfume, cement products, cars, children’s cribs, medical devices and vehicle components.
+He is currently part of the counsel team acting for Volkswagen in the ongoing vehicle emissions litigation.

 Representative casesgrid list